 5th Avenue is one of the best places to go for some souvenir shopping.
 You’ll find anything from t-shirts to magnets, Mexican sombreros, tequilas, and more.

 When you have had your fill of shopping, it’s time to grab your dinner!
-Some of the best choices include El Fogon for tacos, Nativo for smoothies and vegan option, and El Sangha Rito for great guacamole and healthy options.
+Some of the best choices include El Fogon for tacos, Nativo for smoothies and vegan food, and El Sangha Rito for great guacamole and healthy options.

 The location of Tulum in the Yucatan Peninsula gives you easy access to some other beautiful destinations in the area.